 TESTING AND PERFORMANCE REQUIREMENTS

-General: The intent of testing is to verify and demonstrate the performance characteristics of the temporary barrier as they relate to the applicable conformance requirements in Section 3103.1.1 of the IBC and the intent of provisions of the applicable code as defined in Section 104.11 of the IBC, Section R104.11 of the IRC and Section 104.9 of the IFC.
+General: The intent of testing is to verify and demonstrate the performance characteristics of the temporary barrier as they relate to the applicable conformance requirements in Section 3103.1.2 of the 2024 IBC and Section 3103.1.1 of the 2021, 2018, and 2015 IBC and the intent of provisions of the applicable code as defined in 2024 IBC Section 104.2.3 (2021, 2018, and 2015 IBC Section 104.11), 2024 IRC Section R104.2.2 (2021, 2018, and 2015 IRC Section R104.11), and 2024 IFC Section 104.2.3 (2021 IFC Section 104.10, 2018 and 2015 IFC Section 104.9).

-Transverse Load Test: Transverse Load tests of the barrier system shall be in accordance with ASTM E330 Procedure A
+Transverse Load Test: Transverse Load tests of the barrier system shall be in accordance with ASTM E330 Procedure A and Section 6.3 of ASTM D8662.

 Configuration: Specimens shall be configured to induce a pressure applied directly to the barrier material.
 Assemblies to be tested shall be of maximum span of the end use and include any fastening and support system used to install or attach to supporting structure.
 At least three assemblies of each system shall be tested in the positive and negative load directions.
 Both negative and positive load direction tests are not required if the product is symmetrical.
-The tested assemblies shall be sized to address the maximum length of both field construction seams and seams used in the manufacturing process and the maximum width and length of overall barrier panels to be recognized in the code report.
-Loading shall be in at least six increments with a 10 second load duration and shall be tested to failure.
+The tested assemblies shall be in accordance with Section 6.3 (Note 5 and 6) of ASTM D8662.
 Load deflection readings are not required for serviceability based on temporary use.
 Permeable barriers may use plastic film to distribute applied loads to barriers.
 Configurations to be approved by evaluation body prior to testing.

-Capacity determined from testing: Temporary ceiling construction barriers shall perform to a minimum peak load of 15 psf.
+Capacity Determined from Testing: Temporary ceiling construction barriers shall perform to a minimum peak load of 15 psf as detailed in Section 6.3 of ASTM D8662.
 The ultimate load achieved shall be published in the evaluation report.
 The minimum pressure of 5 psf, in accordance with ASCE 7 Table 4.3.1, for membrane roof structures shall be published in the evaluation plan.
 Minimum peak load of 15 psf includes a safety factor of three.

-Surface Burning and Smoke Development: The barrier shall be tested in accordance with ASTM E84 or UL 723 on the thickest barrier for each type of barrier to be included in the scope of the evaluation report.
-Thinner barriers of the same type are qualified by testing the thicker barrier.
-Type of barrier is defined as one formulation with identical material and material quantities.
-Barriers shall have a flame spread index of 25 or less and a smoke-developed index of 450 or less and be classified as a Class A interior finish in accordance with Section 803.1.2 of the IBC or IFC.
+Surface Burning and Smoke Development: The thickest barrier of each type to be included in the scope of the evaluation report shall be tested in accordance with NFPA 286 or ASTM E84 as detailed in Section 6.6 ASTM D8662, or UL 723.
+Testing of the thickest barrier qualifies thinner barriers of the same type.
+A barrier type is defined as one formulation with identical material and material quantities.
+Barriers tested in accordance with ASTM E84 or UL 723 shall have a flame spread index of 25 or less and a smoke-developed index of 450 or less and be classified as a Class A interior finish in accordance with Section 803.1.2 of the IBC or IFC or meet the requirements of Section 803.1.1 IBC or IFC when tested in accordance with NFPA 286 of the IBC or IFC, as applicable.

-Flame Propagation of Textiles and Films: Thickest barriers of same type shall be tested in accordance with Test Method 1 of NPFA 701.

-A minimum of ten specimens shall be tested and comply with the performance criteria as specified in Section 10.1 of NFPA 701.
+Flame Propagation of Textiles and Films: The thickest barrier of each type shall be tested in accordance with NFPA 701, Test Method 1 or 2 and Section 6.5 of ASTM D8662 and shall comply with the performance criteria as specified in NFPA 701.